isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 ## TradeNet Requirements

-When applying for a Customs permit:
+When applying for a Customs permit, the declarant is required to upload the following supporting documents to TradeNet as part of the permit application:

 -   For import - Bill of Lading/ Air Waybill, invoice
 -   For export - Bill of Lading/ Air Waybill, invoice, End-User Certificate and Import Licence from the authorities of the final destination.
 -   For transhipment - Bill of Lading/Air Waybill, invoice, Import Licence or End-User Certificate from the Authorities of final destination.
--   Valid Dealer Licence in arms, explosives and explosives precursors issued by AED PLRD.
+-   Valid Dealer Licence in arms, explosives and explosives precursors issued by GEWD.

-In addition to the AED PLRD product codes, you are also required to declare the Dealer Licence Number issued by AED PLRD in the "Licence Number" field of your permit application.
+In addition to the GEWD product codes, you are also required to declare the Dealer Licence Number issued by GEWD in the "Licence Number" field of your permit application.

-Kindly note that AED PLRD no longer accepts submissions of supporting documents via fax or email.
+The submissions of supporting documents via fax or email is not accepted.

-The Product Code for HS codes controlled by AED (PLRD) have to be declared with the Product Code Quantity and Unit.
-Please note that the Product Code Quantity and Unit for AED (PLRD)’s product codes will be in accordance to the declared HS Unit of Quantity.
+For HS codes controlled by GEWD, the Product Codes have to be declared with the Product Code Quantity and Unit, which should align with the declared HS Unit of Quantity.

-The list of AED PLRD regulated Harmonised System Codes and Product Codes can be found  [here](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do){:target="_blank"}.
+The list of GEWD regulated Harmonised System Codes and Product Codes can be found  [here](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do){:target="_blank"}.

-When you are importing, exporting or transhipping non-controlled goods which are classified under AED PLRD’s controlled HS codes, you shall declare the product code as “MISC” for these HS codes.
+When you are importing, exporting or transhipping non-controlled goods which are classified under GEWD’s controlled HS codes, you shall declare the product code as “MISC” for these HS codes.

-The permit application submitted for AED PLRD controlled items may be combined with the following types of HS codes:
+The permit application submitted for GEWD controlled items may be combined with the following types of HS codes:

 -   Non-controlled HS codes;
--   AED PLRD controlled HS code declared with Product code "MISC"; and
+-   GEWD controlled HS code declared with Product code "MISC"; and
 -   other CA controlled HS codes declared with Product code "MISC".

-In addition to the AED (PLRD) product codes, you are also required to declare the Dealer Licence Number issued by AED (PLRD) in the "Licence Number" field of your permit application.
+In addition to the GEWD product codes, you are also required to declare the Dealer Licence Number issued by GEWD in the "Licence Number" field of your permit application.

 If the Dealer Licence is for your company, you are required to specify the "Arms Dealer Licence" and/or "Explosive Dealer Licence" in the "Licence Number" field.